atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 The DDS middleware is a pub/sub implementation.
-This means that it will discover related readers and writers and connect them so that written data can be received by readers, without the application to worry about it.
-There is a catch though and that is that this discovery and coupling takes a small amount of time.
+This means that it will discover related readers and writers and connect them so that written data can be received by readers, without the application having to worry about it.
+There is a catch though: this discovery and coupling takes a small amount of time.
 There are various ways to work around this problem.
-For instance by making the readers and writers reliable or wait for publication/subscription matched events or just don't care if the reader misses a few samples (f.i. when the publishing frequency is high enough).
+For instance by making the readers and writers :ref:`reliable <ReliabilityIntro>` or wait for :ref:`publication <WaitsetIntro>`/subscription matched events or just don't care if the reader misses a few samples (f.i. when the publishing frequency is high enough).
 However, that is out of the scope of this example and to keep things simple, we just do a sleep.
 ::